raffg/divvy-yelp-analysis/README.md

 This repo is my work on the capstone project for IBM's Data Science DevUp program.
 Project requirements are listed in [this file](DevUp%20Capstone%20Information%20-%20For%20Learners/CBDS%20DevUp%20-%20Data%20Scientist%20-%20Capstone.docx).

-Divvy data downloaded from here: https://www.divvybikes.com/system-data Yelp data downloaded from here: https://www.yelp.com/dataset/download Kaggle data (for weather) downloaded from here: https://www.kaggle.com/yingwurenjian/chicago-divvy-bicycle-sharing-data
+Divvy data downloaded from here: https://www.divvybikes.com/system-data

+Yelp data downloaded from here: https://www.yelp.com/dataset/download

+Kaggle data (for weather) downloaded from here: https://www.kaggle.com/yingwurenjian/chicago-divvy-bicycle-sharing-data

 ## Workflow
 1. Download the datasets from Divvy’s website and from Yelp’s.
 There is a pre-processed Divvy dataset available on Kaggle but I chose to use Divvy’s raw data and process it myself.
 I used the Kaggle dataset only to extract weather historical weather data (I have previously used Weather Underground, but they have recently removed free access to their API).
 2. Divvy provides a live JSON feed of data from their stations.
 This is the only source of GPS data available (except for the Kaggle dataset).
 There are a few stations in the 2017 data which are not included in the JSON feed, so I assume these stations have been removed.
 They were not popular stations and otherwise did not come up in my analysis, so I removed them from analyses which required GPS information.
 3. Data munging can be followed along in the included Jupyter notebook.
+4. Charts made in Tableau with CSV files exported from the Jupyter notebook.
 ## Visualizations
 ### Divvy
 ![Divvy](images/divvy.png)